mlx-lm0.20.5

 upload models to the Hugging Face Hub.

-You can convert models in the Python API with:
+You can convert models using the Python API:

 from mlx_lm import convert